Thej-Venkat-P/Space-Invaders/README.md

 # Space Invader
 This is a Python project that implements a classic arcade game called Space Invader.
-The game involves shooting down alien invaders using a spaceship and avoiding their bullets.
+The game involves shooting down alien invaders using a spaceship before they reach you.

 ## Installation
 To run this project, you need to have Python 3 installed on your system.
 You can download Python 3 from the official website.